Sustainability check for German foundations

 With total assets of at least €110 billion (as of 3/2021), German foundations are a particularly wealthy group of investors.
 They influence society and the environment not only through their grant-making, but also to a considerable extent through their investment decisions.
 If foundations hold shares or bonds in companies, they can profit through interest and dividends from harmful business models that disregard social and environmental standards or human rights, environmental and climate protection.
 Thus, foundations may be funded by the very abuses they are supposed to eliminate (according to their articles of association).

 Ironically, there are no legal requirements for foundations to meet ethical and sustainable investment standards.
 In the absence of state regulation, foundations have a great deal of individual responsibility, which they are expected to fulfil through strict guidelines and engagement processes.
 However, few charitable foundations have publicly committed to sustainable investment practices.

-For more details on the foundations studied and our recommendations, see the study published in 2023.
+For more details on the foundations studied and our recommendations, see the report published in 2023 (German).

 As charitable and tax-privileged organisations, foundations should be more transparent and sustainable in their investment practices.
 The project “Fair Anlegen & Stiften” aims to encourage foundations to view their investment practices as an essential part of their charitable purpose and to better fulfil their responsibilities.

 Interested foundations are welcome to contact Facing Finance: